codeunion/photo-gallery-cli/README.md

 - `gallery.rb` is the source code for this project
 - `photos` is a directory containing sample photos

-There are solutions for all iterations up to and including [v1.0](../../tree/iterations/v1.0).
+There is example code for all iterations up to and including [v1.0](../../tree/iterations/v1.0).

 ### Code Reviews and Feedback